 Even if your online store doesn’t have a physical store, you could still use click-and-collect.
 Various stores collaborate and let customers collect orders at their stores.

 For example, if you place an order from Argos, you could collect in either Sainsbury’s or Homebase.

 Or maybe you don’t have any store to partner with, pick-up lockers are great alternatives.
 When customers order an item, retailers (you) would put the item into the lockers, then customers would receive information about where and how to collect them from the lockers.
 Pick-up lockers are available almost anywhere and are theft-proof since buyers are the only one know about it.

-Click-and-collect could be set up to include any location that is put up by brands.
+Click-and-collect could be set up to include any location that brands put up.
 First, it is important to make sure that there is enough demand inventory within the store.
 Next, physical space is also crucial in order to receive, process, send, and retrieve for customers.

 Click here for the full click-and-collect setup guide.

 Click-and-collect has a rather low entry cost, so there is no reason why you should not implement it into your POS system.
 It could act as a driving force for in-store purchases.
-Customers had already done their research online before going into stores to buy the products.
+Customers had already researched online before going into stores to buy the products.
 Click-and-collect is simply a way for retailers to mirror cross-channel service that customers are trying to do themselves.

-During the pandemic of COVID, click-and-collect is the best choice there is, stores now even offer contactless-pick-up, perfect for when customers want to go out but don’t want to risk their health.
+During the pandemic of COVID, click-and-collect is the best choice there is, stores now even offer contactless pick-up, perfect for when customers want to go out but don’t want to risk their health.
 At ConnectPOS, we offer cutting-edge technology and support click-and-collect features.
 Contact us for your free trial.